 The Young Starz Dance Club, which provides low-cost youth dance classes promoting confidence and leadership, and building resources to provide scholarships.

-Marzella Harris: President of Regional Operation and Programs of True Blessings Non-Profit Organization, 37 year old African American female from Spanaway, WA who has the passion and drive to decrease generational poverty in Pierce County areas.
+African American female from Spanaway, WA, who has the passion and drive to decrease generational poverty in Pierce County areas .
 True Blessings non-profit organization was established by Marzella Harris in 2003.
 She is a woman who loves to inspire, restore, and guide youth and low income families on the right path to gain self-sufficient life skills.
 Her academic journey consists of a Master's of Science in Leadership (2016), a Bachelor of Arts Degree in Human and Community Advocacy (2014), an Associates of Applied Science in Human Service (2011), and four certificates; Family Support Specialist, Youth Development Specialist, Human Services Initial, and Pre-Employment Corrections.
 She acquires the ability to plan, schedule, and accomplish goals, while respecting member and family’s confidentiality.
 She has the ability to provide advocacy, support, resource, and outreach services for families and/or youth with the passion to bridge the gaps in family needs.
 Marzella helps set milestones, opportunities, and support youth and/or families by helping them identify cycles of generational poverty.
 Marzella is also involved with numerous Non-Profit Organization Boards and Programs located in the surrounding areas of Pierce County.
 The determination and passion to assist and give back to the community would be the starting and focal point of why True Blessings was founded and created.

-Latasha Ware: Secretary of True Blessings Non-Profit Organization.
-Latasha Ware is a 29 year old African American woman from Tacoma, WA who currently spends her time as an employment specialist, outreach consultant, support specialist, and advocate for Pierce County residents.
+Latasha Ware, Secretary of True Blessing Non-Profit Organization: Latasha Ware is a 29 year old African American woman from Tacoma, WA who currently spends her time as an employment specialist, outreach consultant, support specialist, and advocate for Pierce County residents.

-Tah-tiana Lux : Vice President of Regional Operations and Programs for True Blessings Non-Profit Organization.
-Tah-tiana Lux is a 20 year old African American woman who is currently attending her 2nd year in college at Shaw University.
+Tah-tiana Lux, Vice President of Regional Operations and Programs for True Blessing Non-Profit Organization: Tah-tiana Lux is a 20 year old African American woman who is currently attending her 2nd year in college at Shaw University.
 She has a strong background in social media, outreach and support services.